-7.3.7 Parameterization of the DL230 for operation with a GSM/GPRS/UMTS modem
+7.3.8 Parameterization of the DL230 for operation with a plug-in modem module

 The DL230 is parameterized for GSM/GPRS/UMTS modem operation using the plug-in modem module in exactly the same way as for a permanently soldered modem.
 You should therefore proceed as described in the appropriate paragraph in ⇒ Section 7.1 to prepare the DL230 and the modem for the required operating mode.
+In the case of an LTE radio modem, section 7.3.9 must also be taken into account.